 Allergies & Intolerances

 Communal dining provides many opportunities for fellowship, but might present questions for those with food allergies and intolerances.
-We do not offer separate facilities with different food offerings at Swarthmore.
-Rather, we work collaboratively with individual students with documented medical conditions to identify options that will meet their needs within the institutional setting.
+In order to support our students who experience food allergies and intolerances, we work closely with individuals to identify and meet their needs within our dining program.

 - Individual meal preparation.
 This can be arranged on an as-needed basis for students with severe allergies